mymmrac/telego/README.md

 Every type and method have been represented in [`types.go`](types.go) and [`methods.go`](methods.go) files with mostly all documentation from telegram.

+:warning: Telego is still in v0.x.x version, so do expect braking changes! :warning:

 For more detailed documentation, see docs at [telego.pixelbox.dev](https://telego.pixelbox.dev).

 > Note: Telego uses [fasthttp](https://github.com/valyala/fasthttp) instead of `net/http` and